Ballsdex-Team/BallsDex-DiscordBot/CONTRIBUTING.md

 ## Integrating your IDE

-To have proper autocompletion and type checking, your IDE must be aware of your poetry virtualenv.
+To have proper autocompletion and type checking, your IDE must be aware of your uv virtualenv.

-The path to Python can be obtained with `poetry env info -p`, copy that and configure your editor to use it.
-Some editors like VS code may detect your poetry env automatically when picking versions.
+You can configure your editor to use the uv virtual environment.
+Some editors like VS code may detect it automatically when picking versions.

-You can also install extensions to work with black, flake8 and pyright (Pylance for VS code).
+You can also install extensions to work with ruff and pyright (Pylance for VS code).
 Their configurations are already written in `pyproject.toml`, so it should work as-is.

 ## Migrations